 Juggling pumping breast milk and working is easier at some jobs than others.
-While women that work in an office can usually take pumping breaks or work on a laptop while they pump, it’s a lot harder for nurses, teachers, and bus drivers.
-Here’s what to do if you can’t pump at work (or aren’t able to pump for as long as you’d like) and aren’t sure whether or not you want to wean.
+Here’s what to do if you can’t pump at work (or if you aren’t able to pump for as long as you’d like).

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.

 First, you should know what legal rights you have when it comes to pumping at work.

 In the United States, as part of the Affordable Care Act, companies with more than 50 employees are required to provide non-exempt workers with “reasonable,” unpaid breaks to pump for the first year, along with a place to pump that is “shielded from view” and “free from intrusion.”

 You may have additional protections at the state level.
 More on pumping at work laws here.

 Unfortunately, many parents who work at smaller companies or who are exempt from the Fair Labor Standards Act may not have any legal protections to pump at work, making continuing breastfeeding challenging.

 Options for pumping at work when it’s challenging